Have you ever wondered why horses have so many different coat colors? Let’s solve this puzzle and find out if the

 - Is it possible to predict the color of foals when certain mares and stallions are mated?

-- We can determine how to increase the chances of a particular color.
+- Can we figure out ways to increase the chances of a particular color.

 This article is intended for those interested in horse colors and patterns but have no formal training in genetics.
 We will learn basic concepts about horse color genetics and inheritance.